stgatilov/nsuolymp/README.md

 	runsol cool_program

+Generate input test files using the simple-batch script `gen.cmd`:

+	generate gen.cmd

+Generate tests using the simple-batch script `gen.cmd`, generate outputs using solution `sol_ok`:

+	generate gen.cmd -s sol_ok

 ## Notes

-When working on a platform different from the one competition runs on (e.g. preparing Windows contest on Linux), you might want to set `validator_eoln_relaxed = True` in `nsuolymp_cfg.py` to avoid [testlib validator issue with EOLNs].
+When working on Linux/Mac, script `validate` automatically normalizes EOLNs on-the-fly to avoid [testlib validator issue with EOLNs].
+To ensure that you commit tests only with windows-style EOLNs, you are recommended to run `fixeoln -w` before commit.

 You can customize compilation (compiler parameters and order of preference) in `nsuolymp_cfg.py`.